joouha/euporie/docs/pages/kernels.rst

 3. Check the kernel can start standalone: :code:`jupyter kernel` from the same environment.
 4. Check euporie's debug log for kernel start-up errors: :code:`euporie-notebook --log-file=debug.log --log-level=debug`.

-See :doc:`../troubleshooting` for further fixes.
+See :doc:`troubleshooting` for further fixes.